-About to begin your job hunt but not sure where to start?
-Attending job fairs is a great way to discover new job opportunities and connect with recruiters, especially if you’re a recent college graduate or looking for an entry-level role.
+Job fairs are a convenient way to discover new job opportunities and connect with recruiters in one place, especially if you’re a recent college graduate or looking for an entry-level role.

 1. A shortlist of companies

-Improve your chances of landing a job with a job fair visit by researching the companies participating beforehand.
+Research participating companies beforehand to improve your chances of landing a job.
 Make a list of the businesses you’re curious about, along with some background information on them.

 If you can’t answer common interview questions like “why should we hire you?” or explain why you’d like to work for the company, recruiters will assume you lack passion for the job.